~Percy Jackson & the Lightning Thief~ Book Review

 However.

 I’ve been having a hard time with a few of my male characters lately, making them sound way too feminine.
 (Because, hello, young woman here.)
-So then Cardinal (15) got a sly look on her face and said, “You know… Percy is a boy.
+So then Maya got a sly look on her face and said, “You know… Percy is a boy.
 And the books are in his perspective.
 That might help you out…” She knows I’ll do anything for my novel.
 This felt like a set-up, and an extremely clever one at that.
 But I knew that Percy Jackson had to be a good series, otherwise my sister wouldn’t love it so much.
-So I read the first book this week and— WOW.
+So I read the first book this week and—WOW.
 It really was amazing!

 I really won’t spoil anything this time, I swear.

 First things first: The characters.
-Percy is hilarious and gutsy and clever and pretty awesome— and very boyish.
+Percy is hilarious and gutsy and clever and pretty awesome—and very boyish.
 Which I appreciated, of course, and I’ve already used his character as inspiration for my male characters.
 So, thank you Rick Riordan!
 Percy is great!

 Annabeth is an icon.
 She’s witty and sarcastic and an excellent person.
 She reminds me a little bit of Flynne, in a way.
 She kind of resents Percy in the beginning, because of… wait.
 Nope.
 Read the book and find out!